-Joe Bubman is the founder and Executive Director of Urban Rural Action, a 501c3 that brings Americans together across geographic, political, racial, and generational divides to build relationships, strengthen collaboration skills, explore different perspectives on issues, and work together to address challenges that impact all communities.
+Joe Bubman is the founder and Executive Director of Urban Rural Action, a national grassroots movement that brings Americans together across divides to tackle our country's most urgent challenges.
 He is a 2021 Gen2Gen Innovation Fellow.
 He is a co-recipient of the 2020 Melanie Greenberg U.S. Peacebuilding Award of Excellence.
 He was identified by Time Magazine in 2020 as one of "27 People Bridging Divides Across America."

 Before founding UR Action, Joseph served as Mercy Corps’ Acting Director of the Peace and Conflict team and, prior to that, as a Senior Peacebuilding Advisor, helping develop and implement conflict management programs in Guatemala, Iraq, Mali, Myanmar, South Sudan, and Syria.
 He led the development of the Negotiating for Humanitarian Access Playbook for the humanitarian, development, and peacebuilding communities.
 Through his affiliation with Vantage Partners, Joseph also conducts interest-based negotiation workshops for Fortune 500 companies and the United States Air Force.